Someday I'll Be Saturday Night

 "Someday I'll Be Saturday Night" is a song by American rock band Bon Jovi from their 1994 greatest hits album, Cross Road.
+It is written by band members Jon Bon Jovi and Richie Sambora with Desmond Child, and produced by Peter Collins.
 Released as a single by Mercury Records on February 5, 1995, the song reached number seven on the UK Singles Chart and became a top-10 hit in Australia, Finland, Iceland, and Ireland.

 Lyrical content

 "Someday I'll Be Saturday Night" is about optimism in the face of adversity.
 The song's first verse introduces the characters Jim who struggles to find employment and is forced to sleep in his car, and Billie-Jean who was abused by her foster father and has turned to prostitution at the age of sixteen (remarking that the street-life ain't much better but at least I'm getting paid), mourning the loss of her childhood.

 The song's pre-chorus and chorus refer to life, luck and survival, looking forward to when times are better (the eponymous Saturday Night).
 It is one of the few songs recorded by the band to feature explicit lyrics, though only as a single word.